 - Pages – from here you can create, delete and modify your pages and their content.

 - Appearance – as the name suggests, from this tab you can modify the layout of your site.
-From here you can download themes, modify them and tweak all components of your pages.
+From here you can download and update themes, modify them and tweak all components of your pages.

 However, the tab that you will most likely use the most, in the beginning, is the Settings one.
 All the general adjustments to your site can be done from here.
 When you learn how to use the Dashboard, you will occasionally go back to the Settings, so it is a great idea to understand how this menu works.